Fixing MS Access Object Dependencies Not Working or Missing Issue!

 • Macros and code modules.

-• Subqueries, however, dependency information is still available for the outer query but not in case of a nested query.
+• For subqueries, however, dependency information is still available for the outer query but not in the case of a nested query.

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

-As this recovery software successfully restores every database objects like queries, forms, reports, macros, relations, the referential integrity, modules, field properties, tables, relations, and absolutely all field types including Memo, OLE from the corrupted MDB and ACCDB files.
+This recovery software successfully restores every database object like queries, forms, reports, macros, relations, referential integrity, modules, field properties, tables, relations, and absolutely all field types including Memo, and OLE from the corrupted MDB and ACCDB files.

 tip Still having issues?
 Fix them with this Access repair tool: